CGES coordinator: Dr. Elena Belokurova

 A number of individual research projects are continuously conducted within this research area by affiliated researchers of the CGES and other scholars interested in German and European studies supported by the CGES.
 For instance, the project by Aleksandr Vasiukov, NRU ‘Higher School of Economics’ aims to reveal and analyse the range of opinions among activists of Kashubian and Silesian movements in Poland about the opportunity and the basic principles of realization of the ‘ethnic minority’ status.
 One more example is the work ‘Social inclusion – Muslims in Russia’ by Tibor Benedek, Antall Jozsef Knowledge Centre which aims to investigate the attitude of Russian Muslims towards political and religious topics.

 The methodological and theoretical foundations of civil society research in Europe are in the centre of many regular CGES events, both academic ones, such as the Summer School in Strelna, and public ones, such as the annual Fall Meetings in St. Petersburg discussing current changes in Europe.
-The latter is organized together with the German-Russian Exchange and European cultural institutes in St. Petersburg.
 The annual conference on the protection of World Heritage properties co-organized by CGES in cooperation with the World Heritage Watch in Kraków also falls within the area.